ClaraPetraMariafrancescaBusdon/first_repository/README.md

 For this first exercise, I needed to find a novel which was copyright free.
 That's why I ventured in the [Project Gutenberg](https://www.gutenberg.org/)'s archive, a website full of novels and other books avaiable on the Public Domain.
 Here I found a Robert Louis Stevenson's novel, [*"The Strange Case of Dr. Jekyll and Mr.Hyde"*](https://www.gutenberg.org/files/43/43-h/43-h.htm).

-I downloaded the novel in the HTML language, and uploaded a copy of its first chapter (*"Story of the door"*) on an online editor, Dillinger.io.
+I downloaded it in the HTML language, and uploaded a copy of its first chapter (*"Story of the door"*) on an online editor, Dillinger.io.
 Here I could see both the Markdown language and the preview of the text that will be visible to the user.

 Then I decided to make some edits to the original text: I choose to highlight with **blod text** the name of **Mr. Utterson** the lawyer, while for recognising his friend I used both **bold** and *italics*, obtaining this result: ***Mr. Richard Enfield***.